merill/merill.github.io/_posts/2022-10-07-azure-ad-shortcuts.md

 title: Azure AD Shortcuts
 category: tips
 tags: []
+description: I’m a command line guy and hate having to click to get to various Azure AD pages.
+Over time I created these shortcuts and thought you might find them helpful.
 ---

 NOTE: I have moved this page over to [https://github.com/microsoft/aka](https://github.com/microsoft/aka#readme) to allow other folks to contribute.
 Please head over there.

 I’m a command line guy and hate having to click to get to various Azure AD pages.

-Overtime I created these shortcuts and thought you might find them helpful.
+Over time I created these shortcuts and thought you might find them helpful.

 Here is how it works.
 Open a new tab and type [aka.ms/ad/{command}](https://aka.ms/ad/list)